Covid hotspots NSW: list of Sydney and regional coronavirus case locations

 Belrose: Anytime Fitness Belrose, Sunday 6 December 9.30am – 11.30am, Monday 7 December 9.30am – 11.30am, Wednesday 9 December 9:30am - 11:30am, Friday 11 December 9:45am - 11:30am, Saturday 12 December 9:30am-11:30am, Monday 14 December 9:30am - 11:30am, Friday 18 December 9:30am-11:30am

 Belrose: Belrose Hotel, Friday 11 December 12pm – 6pm.
-Anyone who attended this venue during December should monitor for symptoms and immediately get tested if they appear
+Anyone who attended this venue at any time in December is asked to come forward for testing and isolate until a negative result is received.

 Bondi Junction: Westfield Bondi Junction, 15 December 1pm-2.30pm, Saturday 19 December 10am-1pm